dresden-elektronik/openthread-r21/README.md

 The Device will likely aper as /dev/ttyACM0 but you should double check that with something like **dmesg**.
 You should modify your config-file according to your system.
 Some examples:

-WIFI and rcp mapped to /dev/ttyACM0
+WIFI and RCP mapped to /dev/ttyACM0
 ```console
 OTBR_AGENT_OPTS="-I wpan0 -B wlan0 spinel+hdlc+uart:///dev/ttyACM0 trel://wlan0"
 ```